 Herbaria at Home is a project to database herbaria with materials relating to the British Isles.
 It was started in 2006 by Tom Humphreyand Leander Wolstenholme.
-Since then it has proven to be very useful to the BSBI and has been adopted by the Society as a permanent project under the auspices of our Database Committee.
+Since then it has proven to be very useful to the BSBI and has been adopted by the Society as a permanent project.

 The Herbaria at Home project now ranks about 10th in size amongst botanical databases, in terms of the number of smarties [refer to the Atlas page for an explanation of recording] it holds and generates each year, exceeded only by some of the larger counties.